The Other Woman (2014 film): Music

 The Other Woman's music was composed by Aaron Zigman, who was reportedly set to score the film on May 31, 2013.
-The film featured songs from various artists including Etta James, Ester Dean, Morcheeba, Cyndi Lauper, Britt Nicole, Patty Griffin, Lorde, Keyshia Cole and Iggy Azalea.
+The film featured songs from various artists including Etta James, Ester Dean, Morcheeba, Cyndi Lauper, Britt Nicole, Patty Griffin, Lorde, Keyshia Cole, and Iggy Azalea.

 Release

 On March 31, 2014, the film had a world premiere in Amsterdam; the next day, on April 1, it had a UK premiere at the Curzon Mayfair Cinema in London.
 The film later had a US premiere on April 21 in Westwood, California.

-On March 25, 2014, Fox appealed the R-rating, which Motion Picture Association of America gave the film for sexual references.
+On March 25, 2014, Fox appealed the R-rating, which Motion Picture Association of America (MPAA) gave the film for sexual references.
 The studio wanted a PG-13 rating.
 On April 9, the MPAA's rating appeals board took back the R and gave the film a PG-13; the sources confirmed that there were no changes made to get the film PG-13.
 The Other Woman was released on April 25 in the United States.